mobarena/MobArenaPlaceholders/README.md

 | %mapapi_{arena}\_highest-seconds%  | Returns the highest duration survived in an arena|
 | %mapapi_{arena}\_highest-seconds-formatted%  | Same as above, but formatted as `HH:mm:ss`|

+## Player Stats
+Returns the total stats for a player
 | Placeholder  | Output |
 | ------------- | ------------- |
 | %mapapi_player_total-sessions%  | Returns combined amount of sessions played by the player |